jup-ag/space-station/guides/9-bridge/2-bridging.md

     <meta name="twitter:card" content="summary" />
 </head>

 The current crypto-sphere is made up of numerous blockchains which can act as silo's for assets and liquidity.
 With that in mind cross chain mobility for crypto assets is a highly desirable solution in this realm.
-Enter bridges, applications configured to manage asset custody and enable cross chain asset swapping.
+To solve this issue, bridges were invented.
+Bridges are applications configured to manage asset custody and enable cross chain asset swapping.

 :::info
 Most bridge applications work in the same way.
 They require connecting multiple wallets (source & destination chains), selecting the input / output tokens and the input amount.
 They will also require at least 2 transactions confirming on both the source and destination chains.